 In the fall, raise the cutting height slightly.
 The depth of the roots being proportional to the height of the blades of grass, the higher they are, the deeper the roots will be.
 Longer grass also provides some insulation to the collar (vegetative point) of the blade of grass.
 On the other hand, if the grass is too long when winter arrives, it will tend to lie down and form a carpet favorable to the outbreak of winter diseases such as pink snow mold and gray snow mold.

-Indeed, freshly made holes can penetrate well into the soil nutrients.
-The grass is initially weakened after scarification and will need nutrients including potassium which will favor the strengthening and resistance of the green while curbing the development of foliage, allowing it to withstand winter better.
+Indeed, freshly made holes can penetrate well into the soil, enhancing its ability to absorb nutrients.
+The grass is initially weakened after scarification, and will need nutrients including potassium.
+These compounds will favor the strengthening and resistance of the green while curbing the development of foliage, allowing it to withstand winter more resiliently.
 In the spring, instead, we choose to give nitrogen that promotes growth.

 - A good breeding ground, and not a prime breeding ground, usually with a high proportion of poorly decomposed bark and low nutrients.